 If you’re considering getting a tattoo, size matters.
 Have you heard different sizing terms but have no idea what they mean or how that will look?
 When you get a tattoo, it is critical to precisely understand how it will look on your body; it is going to be on there forever!

-Understanding and differentiating between various tattoos sizes will help you better understand what you are getting.
-Understanding the terminology that your tattoo artist is throwing around will help you communicate with them more effectively.
+Understanding and differentiating between various tattoos sizes will help you better comprehend what you are getting.
+Being able to interpret the terminology that your tattoo artist is throwing around will help you to communicate with them more effectively.
 Make sure your tattoo is measured exactly right before proceeding with the procedure.

 Why Size Matters

-Sizing matters for the design of your tattoo.
-If you are looking for an intricate and detailed piece, you most likely will not want to get it super small.
+Tattoo size matters for the design of your body art.
+If you’re looking for an intricate and detailed piece, you most likely will not want to get it super small.
 Details will get lost, and the intricacy of the design will be muddled.
 If you are considering something like a portrait, getting at least a medium-size tattoo will usually be recommended.